-All grantees are subject to risk assessments and monitoring requirements, as outlined in the District's Citywide Grants Manual and Sourcebook (which is primarily managed by the District's Office of Partnerships and Grant Services (OPGS)).
+All grantees are subject to risk assessments and monitoring requirements, as outlined in the District's Citywide Grants Manual and Sourcebook (which is primarily managed by the Office of the City Administrator's The Internal Services Team) ).
 CAH has established standards for grantees to ensure compliance with risk assessment monitoring, and those standards are discussed in greater detail in the applicants' grant agreements with CAH.